If you are having difficulty paying your rent, it is very important that you contact us straight away.

 One of our Housing Officers will discuss your rent account with you, either in a local Housing office or in your own home.
 They will listen to any problem you may have and wherever possible will work with you to resolve any difficulties by agreeing an arrangement with you to pay an amount you can afford.

-For more information about how to avoid rent arrears please read our leaflet:
+For more information about how to avoid rent arrears please read our how to avoid rent arrears (PDF 430KB) leaflet.

 If for some reason you cannot keep an agreement, contact your local Housing Officer immediately.
 They will understand if something unforeseen has occurred that prevents you from making an agreed payment, but always try to offer some level of payment.